Hi! My name is Tim Reichert, and I’m a composer - primarily for video games.

-I have been working with developers to score music for their games since over half a decade.
+I have been working in the industry for over half a decade now.

 Why did I become a composer?

-Growing up I was fascinated by how much music can enhance the experience of a video game or a movie.
-It would amplify the emotional value of the scenes and make them more memorable.
+Growing up, I was fascinated by how much music can amplify the emotional value or memorability of movie scenes or gameplay.
 That's exactly what I want to achieve with my music.
-I see the pieces as individuals and that's why I put so much effort into every single one of them.
-In the end it is the urge to create atmospheres and emotions that makes me want to compose music.
-And that is why I became a composer.
+I see the pieces as individuals - and that's why I put so much effort into every single one of them.
+In the end, it is the urge to create atmospheres and emotions that makes me want to compose music.

 But why for video games?